peterklijn/adyen-step-by-step-integration-workshop/README.md

 ```

-16. Let's test this flow by making a payment using a regular flow and a 3DS flow.
+**Step 16.** Let's test this flow by making a payment using a regular flow and a 3DS flow.

 **Note:** For Cards, use the following Visa Test Card number, to trigger a 3DS2 flow.
-You can also download the official [Adyen Test Card Extension](https://chromewebstore.google.com/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag) to prefill your card numbers.
+You can also download the official [Adyen Test Card Extension](https://chromewebstore.google.com/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag) to prefill your card numbers, or visit the Adyen [docs](https://docs.adyen.com/development-resources/testing/test-card-numbers/).

 ```
 4871 0499 9999 9910